-As mentioned above, Medicare Part A is a type of hospital insurance.
-Because of this, Medicare Part A Hospital Insurance is designed to primarily cover hospital-related expenses for inpatient care, including for mental health purposes.
+Medicare Part A is a type of hospital insurance.
+Because of this, Medicare Part A Hospital Insurance is designed to primarily cover hospital-related expenses for inpatient care, including mental health.

-If you want medical insurance, then you will have to sign up for Medicare Part B. To do so, you must first be signed up for Part A. Many people sign up for both Part A and Part B so that they have the maximum amount of coverage that they can get through the Medicare system.
+If you want medical insurance, you must sign up for Medicare Part B. To do so, you must first be signed up for Part A. Many people sign up for both Part A and Part B so that they have the maximum amount of coverage that they can get through the Medicare system.

 Your Medicare Part A Hospital Insurance will cover your inpatient hospital care costs when all three of the following are true:

 - 1. A doctor puts in a doctor’s order that states that you should be admitted to the hospital as an inpatient so that your injury or illness can be treated.

 - 2. The hospital where you are a patient accepts Medicare.